BenJWard/SpeedDate.jl/paper.md

 # Statement of need

 `SpeedDate` is a method of estimating a divergence time between two DNA sequences.
-It was first implemented in the R package `HybridCheck`.
+It was first implemented in the R package `HybridCheck` [@Ward2016].
 It was specifically used to date regions of introgression between homologous contigs of assembled genomes.
 Because it was designed for a study involving whole genome sequencing data of multiple individuals from a population.
 As such it was designed to give rapid reasonable estimates, rather than precise estimates that methods that are far more computationally intensive.
 The SpeedDate method then is simple and quick to run for example on a sliding window over entire genomes, making it more useful for exploratory and broad stroke assesments of evolutionary dynamics across a genome.
 It is then complimentary with other more intensive methods used in the field.